 Length – 4-5 km grade medium, car route combined with pedestrian

-Artsivi kheoba (gorge) is a real country of birds.
+Artsivi kheoba (Eagle gorge) is a real country of birds.
 At different times of the year here can be seen up to 70 species of birds from the Eurasian griffon, with its 2.8m wingspan and weighing more than 10kg, to the smallest bird –Winter wren(Troglodytes troglodytes), whose size is 9.5cm. and weight does not exceed several tens of gram.
 A lot of interesting birds can be met in Artsivi gorge but the most impressive one is the Black Stork (Ciconia nigra) that causes great wonder and emotion.
 If you are lucky, on the rock slopes you might notice the most famous species in the flacons family, such as flacon and hawk.

 Route 2: 1-day trail –Pantishara -Bear Canyon

 The modern image of the preserved territories of Vashlovani dry gorges were developed in quaternary, 0,01-2 million years ago in the Neozoic era.
-The analysis of geological strata showed that in different periods Vashlovani had been a sea button.
+The analysis of geological strata shows that in different periods Vashlovani had been a sea button.
 It is confirmed by the sea fauna discovered in rock lines.
-Furthermore the relief forms built of marine sediments sharply differ from the forms built of continental sediments.
+Furthermore, the relief forms built of marine sediments sharply differ from the forms built of continental sediments.
 The relief developed on the continental sediments represented by smothered hill rocks and plain surfaces.
 On the marine sediments, that are less resistant to erosion, is developed the ’’badland’’ relief –the world of natural labyrinths.
-Here are a lot of reliefs, such as ”pseudokarst’’ in friable rocks at the bottom of the ridges( negative underground forms- funnels, wells, hollows) columnar and fortress like forms on the abrupt vertical southern slopes af the ridges without vegetation and built of easily decomposable clay and sandstones, erosive residues.
+Here are a lot of reliefs, such as ”pseudokarst’’ in friable rocks at the bottom of the ridges( negative underground forms- funnels, wells, hollows) columnar and fortress-like forms on the abrupt vertical southern slopes of the ridges without vegetation and built of easily decomposable clay and sandstones, erosive residues.
 One of the wonders of Pantishari Canyon is a “town” of swallows (Delichon urbica), built on a negative wall of the rock in the middle of Pantishati Canyon.
-It includes several thousands of nests.
+It includes several thousand of nests.
 This so-called town was built by the swallows and it shows the manner of their colonial life.
 In early spring this town is occupied by swallows.
 Later, the swallows, returning from warm countries, are furiously fighting to get back their town.
-As a rule, the fight is ended with driving the swallows out .
-The swallows are building their nests with a mixture of grass, mud and their own saliva, which hardens after drying out and sometimes maintains its strength even for several years.
+As a rule, the fight is ended with driving the swallows out.
+The swallows are building their nests with a mixture of grass, mud, and their own saliva, which hardens after drying out and sometimes maintains its strength even for several years.
 Such colonies of swallows are not observed in any other corner of Georgia

 Rout 3: 1-day trail Takhti-Tefa Mud Volcanoes.